Deciding to undergo fertility treatment can be overwhelming, but understanding your treatment options can make the process easier.

 After the IUI procedure, continue monitoring for signs of pregnancy and follow any instructions provided by the doctor or fertility clinic.
 The success of IUI varies depending on an individual’s age, overall health, and fertility, so it’s important to have realistic expectations and to be prepared for multiple attempts if needed.

 Where do I find a sperm donor for IUI?

-- Check that any consent forms signed in the presence of the physician are in line with what you intend for parental status.
+- Ensure that any consent forms are in line with the intended parental status.

-- In all circumstances avoid any form of verbal agreement; agreements should always be in writing, drawn up by an attorney, and signed by both parties
+- Avoid verbal agreements, and have agreements drawn up by an attorney and signed by both parties.

 What can I do to increase the success of an IUI cycle?